Diesel Fuel Prices

 changing factors.

-larger fuel contracts will impact your price at the pump?
-Their willingness to bid up the
+larger and larger fuel contracts will impact your price at the pump.
+China's willingness to bid up the

-How about the lack of European and American diesel fuel refining capacity at any
+- Lack of adequate European and American diesel fuel refining capacity at any

-given time affecting the price at the pump?
+given time is affecting the price at the pump.
+Year after year, a person

 Major Factors Influencing Diesel Fuel Prices